 Report By: Dede Uzor A. Uzor

-This was contained in a 3-page statement issued by NMU to newsmen on Monday in Onitsha, Anambra.
+This was contained in a statement made available to newsmen in Onitsha, Anambra State.